Norm Maracle: Detroit

 For the start of the 1994–95 season, Maracle was signed by the Detroit Red Wings and reassigned to their American Hockey League (AHL) affiliate, the Adirondack Red Wings, sharing goaltending duties with Kevin Hodson.
 For the next two seasons, Maracle remained in the AHL, posting prolific winning records and a high save percentage each season, but was not called up by the Red Wings due to their overwhelming goaltending depth, as he was the fourth goaltender behind Mike Vernon, Chris Osgood and Hodson.
 After he had retired, Maracle was honored into the Adirondack Hockey Hall of Fame in Glens Falls, New York, in 2018.
 He was one of three former members of the Detroit Red Wings affiliate, the Adirondack Red Wings, next to Neil Smith (ice hockey) and Chris Tancill.

 While Maracle spent the 1997–98 season as the starting goaltender in Adirondack, he eventually received a call up from the Red Wings and posted a 2–0–1 record in four NHL appearances.
 He did not see any playoff action that season, where the Red Wings went on to win their second consecutive Stanley Cup championship.
 He was included on the team picture, and awarded a Stanley Cup ring.
 However, his name does not appear on the Stanley Cup because he did not play enough games to qualify.

 Maracle challenged Hodson for the backup spot for the 1998–99 season.
 Maracle put up solid numbers during the season and as a result, became Detroit's backup goaltender to Osgood.
 Maracle appeared in 16 regular season contests, posting a 6–5–2 record and a 91.8% save percentage.
 Hodson, however, was sent to the Tampa Bay Lightning prior to the trade deadline so the Red Wings could acquire Bill Ranford as Detroit's third goaltender.
 Due to Ranford's strong showing towards the end of the regular season, the Red Wings kept Maracle on the roster, but designated him as the third goaltender.
 After the Red Wings defeated the Mighty Ducks of Anaheim in the opening round of the playoffs, they went on to face the Colorado Avalanche in the Conference Semifinals.
 Osgood was injured prior to the first game, making Ranford the starting goaltender and Maracle the backup.
 Maracle played in two games against Colorado, relieving Ranford both times.
 By the time Osgood returned, the Red Wings could not overcome the Avalanche and were eliminated.
-Not having lived up to expectations, Ranford was not re-signed at the end of the season, and Maracle also fell under scrutiny for underperforming in the playoffs, and his conditioning was also questioned.
+Not having lived up to expectations, Ranford was not re-signed at the end of the season, and Maracle also fell under scrutiny for underperforming in the playoffs.
 Maracle was left unprotected in the 1999 NHL Expansion Draft, and was claimed by the Atlanta Thrashers on June 25, 1999.

 Maracle earned the nickname "Miracle" because despite being a borderline starting goaltender, he would occasionally have superb games (including three 50+ save performances).